gabar92/elte_advanced_deep_learning/2025_spring_semester/README.md

         * Providing a list of the better known NLP tasks with a couple of applications

+### Details

-3. <ins>Details</ins>: this part starts to introduce the methods that are worth knowing
+This part starts to introduce the methods that are worth knowing.

    1. **Classical methods**:
        * Introducing a couple of terms are worth knowing but wither breaking the continuity of the flow, are outdated or should be defined a priori